 The issue will move to a state of Complete with the Submitting MP as the Responsible Party once the Regaining Transaction Siebel Status is Complete.

-Issues remaining in a state of ‘Regaining Transaction Submitted (PC)’ for 5 calendar days will be transitioned by MarkeTrak to ‘New (Losing CR Re-Submit)’ with the following comment: “Regaining Transaction has been idle for too long.
+Issues remaining in a state of Regaining Transaction Submitted (PC) for 5 calendar days will be transitioned by MarkeTrak to New (Losing CR Re-Submit) with the following comment: “Regaining Transaction has been idle for too long.
 Please review and re-submit transaction.”

-Example: CR Submits Customer Rescission Issue Outside Allowed Timeframe, or for a BGN which was not an 814_01 transaction.
+Example: CR Submits Customer Rescission Issue Outside Allowed Timeframe, for a BGN which was not an 814_01 transaction.

-If the user attempts to submit an ESIID/BGN combination where the originating transaction is outside the 25 calendar day window, or is not an 814_01, MarkeTrak will not allow the issue to proceed.
+If the user attempts to submit an ESIID/BGN combination where the originating transaction is outside the 15 calendar day window, or is not an 814_01, MarkeTrak will not allow the issue to proceed.
 The user may either cancel the submission, or enter a valid ESIID/BGN combination and attempt to proceed.